point-source/supabase-tenant-rbac/README.md

 Additionally, the custom-claims project requires the use of functions for all changes and does not provide the table-based interface that this project employs to maintain claims via trigger.
 It also does not include an invitation system.

+Finally, this project makes use of [pre-request hooks](https://github.com/burggraf/postgrest-request-processing) to ensure that claims are always up to date.
+This is a more secure solution than the custom-claims project which uses claims cached in the JWT which may be out of date.

-Overall, these projects are very similar and this one is built on top of the work that was done on the custom-claims project.
-This is merely an attempt to provide a more opinionated and streamlined solution that can be used by people who are not as familiar with RBAC or SQL functions.
+Nonetheless, these projects share many similarities and this one is built on top of the work that was done on the custom-claims project.
+This is merely an attempt to provide a more opinionated, streamlined, and secure-by-default solution that can be used by people who are not as familiar with RBAC or SQL functions.

 ## Under the hood